-Only those with teaching qualifications and classroom experience can train to become a SPELD NZ Teacher.
+Only those with New Zealand-recognised teaching qualifications and classroom experience can train to become a SPELD NZ Teacher.
 This means they understand school curricula and can work well with schools to support their students.
-Then they undergo many hours of specialist training to become a SPELD NZ teacher.

 All of our teachers are passionate about helping those struggling with dyslexia and other specific learning difficulties.
-Our training equips them with highly specialised skills to work one-on-one, creating individualised learning plans that go to the heart of each client’s learning problems.
+They complete our 600-hour, NZQA-approved Level 5 programme that equips them with highly specialised skills to work one-on-one, creating individualised learning plans that go to the heart of each client’s learning problems.

 A SPELD NZ’s teacher’s programme may include:

 - Multisensory approaches

 - Written language activities